The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: Collider Constraints

 \section{Collider Constraints}

 In this section, we discuss collider limits on the MPVDM model based on LHC data by reinterpreting ATLAS and CMS searches in the context of vector-like (VL) muons predicted by the MPVDM model and also highlight the novel multi-lepton signatures with up to six or more muons in the final state.
-Finally, we present representative benchmark points (BPs) that satisfy all relevant constraints, including $a_\mu$, cosmology, and collider limits, and provide the corresponding branching ratios, production cross sections, and expected event yields.
+The detailed properties of representative benchmark points that satisfy all relevant constraints, including $a_\mu$, cosmology, and collider limits, are collected in the combined benchmark Table~\ref{tab:mergedBPs} in Section~\ref{sec:benchmarks}, where we provide branching ratios, production cross sections, and expected event yields for the most striking signatures.

-\subsection{Lower mass limits on vector-like muons from \texorpdfstring{$pp \to \mu^+ \mu^- + E_{\mathrm{T}}^{\mathrm{miss}}$}{Lg}}
+\subsection{Lower mass limits on vector-like muons from \texorpdfstring{$pp \to \mu^+ \mu^- + \slashed{E}_T$}{Lg}}

 Vector-like muons $\mu_D^+\mu_D^-$ are produced at the LHC via $\gamma$, $Z$, and $V^\prime$ exchange.
 The first two channels dominate because $\mu_D$ carries the same hypercharge as the SM muon, while production via $V^\prime$ is highly suppressed by the small kinetic mixing.
 After production, each $\mu_D$ decays entirely into a SM muon and a dark vector boson $V_D$ through Yukawa-induced mixing between SM and VL muons.